 Employment and labor laws prohibit discriminatory and unfair treatment of employees.
 When an employee faces discrimination or harassment at work, they have the right to take legal action to hold their employer accountable.
 Filing a claim is a complex process, which is why it’s crucial to have a strong legal representative by your side.

-Discrimination in the workplace is prohibited by law.
-Not only are their federal guidelines that state what is considered discriminatory, but every state establishes its own laws as well.
 If you find yourself in a position where you believe you need to file a claim against a negligent employer, you’ll want to have a general understanding of the applicable laws and how they can prove you’ve been mistreated.

-Federal Employment Discrimination Laws
+What Are the Federal Employment Discrimination Laws?

-The federal laws outlawing employment discrimination are a part of the Civil Rights Act of 1964—especially Title VII.
+The federal laws outlawing employment discrimination are a part of the Civil Rights Act of 1964, especially Title VII.
 This protects workers and potential employees from discrimination based on race, color, national origin, or sex.
 Employers cannot base employment decisions like hiring, firing, transfers, job assignments, raises and pay, discipline, or promotions on those areas.

 The following federal laws also prohibit workplace discrimination:

-- Pregnancy Discrimination Act (PDA)
+Pregnancy Discrimination Act

-- Genetic Information Nondiscrimination Act (GINA)
+Genetic Information Nondiscrimination Act of 2008

 West Virginia Human Rights Act

-The West Virginia Human Rights Act makes it illegal for any employer to discriminate on the basis of race, sex, age, disability, blindness, religion, color, ancestry, and national origin.
+The West Virginia Human Rights Act makes it illegal for any employer to discriminate on the basis of race, sex, age, disability, blindness, religion, color, ancestry, or national origin.
 In the event an employee feels they’ve been discriminated against, they have the right to file a claim with either the state administrative agency or the federal administrative agency.

 As mentioned, there are laws that protect employees from a variety of harassment and discrimination types.
 In the event you believe you’ve been discriminated against, you’ll need to understand the type of claim you’re filing.
 The following are some of the forms of discrimination that are considered illegal:

-- Gender.
-Employees are not to be discriminated against because of their gender.
+- Employees are not to be discriminated against because of their gender.
 This includes all terms and conditions of employment, including hiring, compensation, promotion, treatment, and termination.
 In addition to that, employers are not allowed to make decisions based on stereotypes or assumptions about the abilities, traits, or performance capability of an employee based on their gender.

-- Race.
-Individuals cannot be treated less favorably, receive fewer job or promotional opportunities, or be terminated on the basis of their race.
+- Individuals cannot be treated less favorably, receive fewer job or promotional opportunities, or be terminated on the basis of their race.

 - National Origin.
 Similar to race, employees cannot be treated differently or poorly because of their national origin.

-- Age.
-Age discrimination laws specifically apply to workers age 40 and over.
+- Age discrimination laws specifically apply to workers age 40 and over.
 Employees cannot be mistreated or harassed based on their age.

-- Disability.
-The Americans with Disability Act prohibits discrimination on the basis of disability.
+- The Americans with Disability Act prohibits discrimination on the basis of disability.
 An employer cannot deny an employee reasonable workplace accommodations.

-- Pregnancy.
-Pregnancy discrimination laws protect employees from less favorable treatment, fewer workplace opportunities, termination, and refusal to hire.
+- Pregnancy discrimination laws protect employees from less favorable treatment, fewer workplace opportunities, termination, and refusal to hire.
 The laws also protect employees in the event their employer denies them maternity leave or refuses to hire them because they are pregnant.

 - Sexual Orientation.
 Federal law protects employees from retaliation by their employers for opposing unlawful discriminatory practices and for participating in the process of correcting discrimination relating to sexual orientation.

-- Religion.
-Employers cannot discriminate against an employee because of their religious beliefs.
+- Employers cannot discriminate against an employee because of their religious beliefs.
 In addition to that, employers have to provide reasonable accommodations for religious practices and beliefs.

 - Political Affiliation.
 Federal employees are protected against discrimination based on political affiliation, which includes coercion of a federal employee to perform a political activity and discrimination for refusing to participate in a political activity.